Sandbox & Test Mode

 |---|---|---|

 Need to exercise 3DS, issuer-specific declines, timeouts, or other edge cases?
-Board a real Stripe Connect test-mode account or Gr4vy sandbox onto your merchant — both provide their full test-card catalogs without touching real funds.
+Board a real-processor sandbox account onto your merchant — it ships a full test-card catalog without touching real funds.
 The checkout-local sandbox deliberately keeps one decline trigger; richer decline simulation belongs with the real processor's sandbox.

 Common developer setups